World Religions on the Calendar

 Holidays are placed on a list by name in date order followed by a listing of the religious tradition that observes the holiday on that date.
 There is a link to an alphabetical list of holidays and their meaning.

-In Public Schools, Which Holidays Are Holidays?
+In Public Schools, When Should Holy Days Become Holidays?

 In this commentary, Charles Haynes guides school leaders to ask the right constitutional questions in considering religious holy days when determining their school calendar.